olgamoskvyak/wbia-plugin-pie-v2/wbia_pie_v2/README.rst

 ---------------------

-`Cropped whale shark test set <https://wildbookiarepository.azureedge.net/data/pie_v2.whale_shark_cropped_demo.zip>`_ has images with between 2 and 5 images per unique shark pattern (combination name/viepoint) with total 333 unique names.
+`Cropped whale shark test set <https://wildbookiarepository.azureedge.net/data/pie_v2.whale_shark_cropped_demo.zip>`_ contains unique shark patterns with 2 to 5 sightings per pattern and a total of 333 unique patterns.
 The selecting test subset is challenging as each query image has at most 4 matches.
-Accuracy of retrieval 1-vs-all is reported.

 Accuracy
 ==========

-Accuracy of predicting an angle of orientation on **a test set** at **10, 15 and 20 degrees thresholds**:
+Accuracy of retrieval 1-vs-all is reported.

 +----------------------+---------------+--------------+--------------+--------------+
 | Dataset              |    Rank 1     |    Rank 5    |    Rank 10   |    Rank 20   |